kestra-io/docs/docs/developer-guide/flowable/README.md

 ## EachSequential

-This task will generate many tasks at runtime depending on the value of a field.
+This task will generate many tasks at runtime depending on the value of a variable.
-Here, the field is static, but it can be generated from a previous task output and trigger an arbitrary number of subtasks.
 Each subtask will run after the others sequentially.

+In the following example, the variable is static, but it can be generated from a previous task output and starts an arbitrary number of subtasks.

 ```yaml
 id: each